sangrakl/data-engineering/docs/Airflow Installation.md

 #### Next install Airflow and other Python modules we need

+This doesn't work due to a bug reported at https://github.com/apache/airflow/issues/11965
 ```
 sudo pip3 install apache-airflow['postgres'] cryptography psycopg2-binary boto3 botocore
 ```